Art & Social Change

 Many artists today are deeply committed to making work that addresses pressing social issues and changes the way we perceive the world.
 While some artists use traditional forms of visual, literary, or performing arts to make work that comments on, responds to, or advocates for the need for change, others are exploring new forms of “social practice” that engages communities in an interactive exchange.
 In the latter category, an artwork might take the form of a store, a garden, a meal, a website, a street performance, a story exchange, or an urban planning project.
 Socially engaged art can ignite outrage and demands for change, and/or provide a platform for reflection, collaboration, and building community.
 It can focus on the residents of a single city block, or reach out to a global audience.

-This contest seeks proposals for innovative arts projects that meaningfully engage with issues of advocacy, justice, and community-building.
+This contest seeks proposals for innovative art projects that meaningfully engage with issues of advocacy, justice, and community-building.
 The projects may use any art form—visual/conceptual art, photography, new media, video, dance, theater/performance art, music, creative writing, or other forms.
-The arts must be central to the project, and the proposal must reflect an informed understanding of the particular art form(s) being used, as well as of the communities being served.
+Art must be central to the project, and the proposal must reflect an informed understanding of the particular art form(s) being used, as well as of the communities being served.

 Examples of proposals that would fit into this category include (but are not limited to):